grafana/plugin-tools/docusaurus/docs/tutorials/build-an-app-plugin.md

 ## Introduction

-App plugins are Grafana plugins that can bundle data source and panel plugins within one package.
-They also let you create custom pages within Grafana.
-Custom pages enable the plugin author to include things like documentation, sign-up forms, or to control other services over HTTP.
+App plugins are Grafana plugins that allow you to bundle data sources and panel plugins within a single package.
+They also enable you to create custom pages within Grafana, providing a dedicated space for documentation, sign-up forms, or integration with other services via HTTP.

-Apps will show up in the navigation menu and they also allow you to define [UI Extensions](../ui-extensions/)
+App plugins are displayed in the navigation menu and offer the flexibility to define [UI Extensions](../ui-extensions/).

 ### Prerequisites